All you need to know about Jury Service

 Money saving tip

-Make friends with a few of the jurors and see who lives nearby.
+If you drive, make friends with a few of the jurors and see who lives nearby.
 That way you can claim for a passenger as well.
 You can claim 4.2p per mile for the first passenger, and 3.2p per mile for each additional passenger.

 With a 31.4p rate for each mile on your own, if you fill four passenger seats in your car, you’ll be able to claim 45.2p per mile.
-If your car averages 40 miles per gallon, it only costs you 13p a mile in fuel!
+If your car averages 40 miles per gallon, it only costs you 16p a mile in fuel!

 Food